leafo/lapis/docs/models.md

 ### `belongs_to`

 A relation that fetches a single related model.
 The foreign key column used to fetch the other model is located on the same table as the model.
+For example, a table named `posts` with a column named `user_id` would belong to a table named `users`.
+From the opposite end, the `users` table can either user `has_one` or `has_many` to relate to the `posts` table.

-The name of the relation is used to derive the name of the column used as the foreign key in addition to the name of the method added to the model to fetch the associated row.
+The name of the relation is used to derive the name of the column used as the foreign key.
+Additionally, the auto-generated methods on the model for fetching the associated row(s) will use the name of the relation.

 A `belongs_to` relation named `user` would look for a column named `user_id` on the current model.
-When the relation is fetched, it will be cached in a field named `user` in the model.
+When the relation is fetched, it will be cached in a field named `user` in the model with an autogenerated method named `get_user`.

 ```lua
 local Model = require("lapis.db.model").Model